7 Staggering Statistics About the Opioid Epidemic

 Recent guidelines and consensus studies from The Centers for Disease Control and Prevention (CDC), the American College of Physicians, and the National Academies (Health and Medicine Division) encourage health care providers to pursue safer alternatives, like physical therapy, for most non-cancer-related pain management.
-Choosing physical therapy is a safe and effective alternative to manage and treat pain, and can help you avoid the risks and side effects of opioids.
+Choosing physical therapy for pain management is a safe and effective alternative, and can help you avoid the risks and side effects of opioids.

 Statics from the CDC, the Substance Abuse and Mental Health Services Administration, the Agency for Healthcare Research and Quality, and the Henry J. Kaiser Family Foundation reveal the gravity of the problem.

 Here are 7 staggering statistics about America’s Opioid Epidemic:

 1. In 2016, health care providers across the US wrote more than 214 million prescriptions for opioid pain medication, a rate that demonstrated 66.5 prescriptions per 100 people.
 Some counties had rates 7 times higher than that.

 2. As many as 1 in 4 people who receive prescription opioids long-term for noncancer pain in primary care settings struggle with addiction.

 3. From 1999 to 2015, more than 183,000 people have died in the US from overdoses related to prescription opioids.

 4. While opioid abuse is down in younger Americans, it has risen among older adults.
 For adults aged 50 years and older, opioid abuse doubled from 1% to 2%.